Tax Preparation Help

 Calendar Year

-If you adopt the calendar year, you must maintain your books and records and report your income and expenses from January 1 through December 31 of each year.
+If you adopt the calendar year, you must maintain your books and records and report your income and expenses from January 1st through December 31st of each year.

-• You keep no books.
+• You keep no books or records;

-• You have no annual accounting period.
+• You have no annual accounting period;

 Fiscal Year

-If you adopt a fiscal year, you must maintain your books and records and report your income and expenses using the same tax year.
+A fiscal year is 12 consecutive months ending on the last day of any month except December 31st.
+If you are allowed to adopt a fiscal year, you must maintain your books and records and report your income and expenses using the same tax year.

 52-53-Week Tax Year